 You may already be very familiar with the separate cost of the Medicare Advantage plans because they are advertised as “zero premium” or “no-cost” (as you can see below).

 Many plans can be “purchased” at $0/month (including prescription drug coverage).
-However, the national average monthly premium (in 2024) for Medicare Advantage plans, according to the CMS, was approx. $18.50/month.
+However, the national average monthly premium (in 2025) for Medicare Advantage plans, according to the CMS, was approx. $17.00/month.
 We find that many of our clients gravitate towards a zero-premium plan if they decide Medicare Advantage is the right coverage for them.

-Now, if we add up the fixed monthly costs, you can see that many people with Medicare Advantage plans pay a total of $174.70/month for their monthly premiums (includes medical and prescription coverage).
+Now, if we add up the fixed monthly costs, you can see that many people with Medicare Advantage plans pay a total of $185.00/month for their monthly premiums (includes medical and prescription coverage).
+Always remember that this does not include co-pays, co-insurance and such - only the monthly premium you pay to the insurance company for the plan.

 Let’s look at the out of pocket costs associated with Medicare Advantage plans to get the “big picture” idea as to what this coverage costs.
 There are two main out of pocket costs when it comes to using your Medicare Advantage plan.
 These out of pocket costs are: